webclinic017/GDSC-FINLIT/README.md

 5. Run ```flutter run```

-6. If you're not redirected to homepage after logging in using gmail or even after creating an account this is due to our firebase setup, we are still learning), please perform ```hot rrestart```.
+6. If you're not redirected to homepage after logging in using gmail or even after creating an account this is due to our firebase setup, we are still learning), please perform ```hot restart```.
 This should redirect you to home.